 Inpatient.
 An uninterrupted stay, following formal admission to a hospital, skilled nursing facility or licensed acute care facility.
-Inpatient services in a licensed residential treatment facility for treatment of emotionally disabled children will be covered as any other health condition.

 Investigative.
 As determined by Medica, a drug, device, diagnostic or screening procedure, or medical treatment or procedure is investigative if reliable evidence does not permit conclusions concerning its safety, effectiveness or effect on health outcomes.
 Medica will make its determination based upon an examination of the following reliable evidence, none of which shall be determinative in and of itself: